tc39/proposal-canonical-tz/README.md

   Currently fewer than 5 identifiers are added per year.
 - **Primary Time Zone Identifier** - The preferred identifier for an available named time zone.
 - **Non-primary Time Zone Identifier** - Other identifiers for an available named time zone.
-  An available named time zone has one primary identifer and 0 or more non-primary ones.
+  An available named time zone has one primary identifier and 0 or more non-primary ones.
 - **Zone** - TZDB term for a collection of rules named by an identifier (see [How to Read the tz Database](https://data.iana.org/time-zones/tz-how-to.html) and [Theory and pragmatics](https://data.iana.org/time-zones/theory.html)).
   There are currently 461 Zones (avg length 14.9 chars).
   Except rare exceptions like `Etc/GMT`, all Zones in TZDB are primary time zone identifiers in ECMAScript.